 grilled, not fried, sandwiches (like a grilled chicken breast sandwich)

 a small hamburger with side salad

 a bean burrito

 Choose the smaller sizes, especially when it comes to drinks and snacks.
-If you have a craving for something unhealthy, try sharing the food you crave with a friend.
+If you crave something unhealthy, try sharing it with a friend.
 Here's another tip for eating while shopping: Don't put off eating until you're so hungry you could inhale everything in sight.
 Set a time to eat, then stop what you're doing to take a break, sit down, and savor the food you are eating.

-The suggestions for eating in a restaurant and at the mall apply to cafeteria food as well.
-Add vegetables and fruit whenever possible, and opt for leaner, lighter items.
-Choose sandwiches on whole-grain bread or a plain hamburger over fried foods or pizza.
-Go easy on the high-fat, low-nutrition items, such as mayonnaise and heavy salad dressings.
+The suggestions for eating in a restaurant and at the mall apply to cafeteria food too.
+Add vegetables and fruit whenever possible, and choose leaner, lighter items.
+Get sandwiches on whole-grain bread or a plain hamburger instead of fried foods or pizza.
+Go easy on the high-fat, low-nutrition items, such as mayonnaise and creamy salad dressings.

-You might want to consider packing your own lunch occasionally.
-Here are some lunch items that pack a healthy punch:
+You might want to pack your lunch sometimes.
+These lunch items pack a healthy punch:

 sandwiches with lean meats or fish, like turkey, chicken, tuna (made with low-fat mayo), lean ham, or lean roast beef.
-For variety, try other sources of protein, like peanut butter, hummus, or meatless chili.
+For variety, try other proteins, like peanut butter, hummus, or meatless chili.
 If you don't like your bread dry, choose mustard or a small amount of lite mayo.

 low-fat or nonfat milk, yogurt, or cheese